dper/kanjiscripts/README.md

 Example Sentences
 =================

 There are extensive numbers of sample sentences at Tatoeba (<http://tatoeba.org/eng/home>).
 The data gets rather large in size, and I do not want to try to keep this repository updated.
 This is because these files are the *entire* Tatoeba corpus, not just the Japanese and English sentences we will use in the end.
-The files we need are these.
-Whenever you need a new version, download it manually.
+Download the following three files, and whenever you want a new version, go ahead and grab one.

 * <http://tatoeba.org/files/downloads/sentences_detailed.csv>.
 The sentences themselves.
 * <http://tatoeba.org/files/downloads/tags.csv>.
 Tags for each sentence.